calumgould/image_library_vue_api/README.md

 # imgSpend.

-ImgSpend is a web-app that fetches and displays random images from the Unsplash image API.
+imgSpend. is a web-app that fetches and displays random images from the Unsplash image API.

 ## Setup